UWNetworksLab/meshinsight/README.md

   -d DURATION, --duration DURATION
                         default duration is 15s
 ```
+Note: The profiler will delete all kubernetes deployments before it starts to minimize interference.
 ## Step 2: Run online predictor
 ```bash
 # Run prediction based on book info call graph